thewyolar/WordleFX/README.md

 ## What's the game?

 <p>
     Wordle is a web-based word game developed by Josh Wordle, and then published by New York Times Company since 2022.
-The meaning of the game is that a random word of five letters is chosen, which players must guess in six attempts.
+Players have six attempts to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.
 </p>